erikaduan/introductory_maths/tutorials/linear_algebra-linear_systems.md

 How can we easily identify systems with infinite compared to single solutions?
 By presenting the set of solutions
 ![(s_1, s_2, ..., s_n)](https://latex.codecogs.com/svg.format?%28s_1%2C%20s_2%2C%20...%2C%20s_n%29 "(s_1, s_2, ..., s_n)")
-in an alternate parametric vector form.
+in a parametric vector form.

-It is easy to identify the parametric vector form of homogeneous linear system, which have the form
+It is easy to identify the parametric vector form of homogeneous linear systems, which have the form
 ![A\\vec x=\\vec 0](https://latex.codecogs.com/svg.format?A%5Cvec%20x%3D%5Cvec%200 "A\vec x=\vec 0").
 These equations either have a single trivial solution (they only intersect at the origin) or infinite solutions (defined in relation to